Maxtech001/forum-01/README.md

 sh dockersetup.sh
 ```

-The application will start on port 5050.
+The application will start on **port 5050**.
 Go to localhost:5050 on your browser.

 **The local database and the docker container one are different - they won't include anything you add to the other one!**